ceford/cefjdemos-data-jdm-help/articles/en/redirect/redirects-links.md

     and descending order.
 - **Number to Display**.
 Shows the number of items in a list.
-Select from the dropdown list to change the number displayed.The default for a site is '20' but this may be changed in the [Global Configuration](https://docs.joomla.org/Help4.x:Site_Global_Configuration/en#defaultlistlimit "Help4.x:Site Global Configuration/en").
+Select from the dropdown list to change the number displayed.The default for a site is '20' but this may be changed in the Global Configuration.

-**Filter Options**
+### Filter Option

 - Status
 - HTTP Status code

+### Page Controls

-**Page Controls**.
-When the number of items is more than one page, you will see a page control bar near the bottom of the page shown in the [Screenshot](#screenshot) above.
+When the number of items is more than one page, you will see a page control bar near the bottom of the page shown in the Screenshot above.
 The current page number being viewed has a dark colour background.

 - **Start**.
 Click to go to the first page.